idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueSeranaIdle.md

 - You are followed by a vampire princess and a vampire paladin, sounds like a story.
 - The sun is shining, let's wait for our princess to complain...
 - Nice snowfall, not too heavy.
 You want to be in a cave now, right, Serana?
+- You know, some fresh blood in your veins would do you good, Serana!
+- I wonder, how much have you really seen in your unlife?